Saint-Lazare station (Paris Métro): Corridors

-Since 2011, the La Voix lactée mosaic by Quebec artist Geneviève Cadieux has been installed in the connecting corridor connecting line 14 to line 9 (Saint-Augustin station).
+Since 2011, the mosaic La Voix lactée by Quebec artist Geneviève Cadieux has been installed in the connecting corridor connecting line 14 to line 9 (Saint-Augustin station).

 One of the main accesses is located on the "Cour de Rome".
 This access is called "La lentille" (the Lens) and consists of a glass bubble to protect passengers from bad weather during the ascent, and to allow light to enter the station.

 Underneath there is a large circular access shaft, with many escalators, which is the old TBM (Tunnel Boring Machine) access shaft for the construction of the extension to St Lazare.
 This access shaft allows direct access to the lines 3/13/14, the other lines being further away.